This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 October 30, 2008

-All of the conservancies do huge work locally with innovative ideas to inform and demonstrate to the public—adults who are in their power now and our children who will come to power—the splendidly beautiful piece of Canada we live in and what it takes to be a part of its continuance, rather than the agent of its destruction.
+All of the conservancies do huge work locally with innovative ideas to inform and demonstrate to the public—adults who are in power now and our children who will come to power—the splendidly beautiful piece of Canada we live in and what it takes to be a part of its continuance, rather than the agents of its destruction.

 [ download PDF | top of page ]